php-fig/fig-standards/proposed/package-oriented-autoloader.md

 namespace Example;

 /**
- * An example implementation for PSR-4 class autoloader.
+ * An example implementation of the above specification.
  *
- * Note that this is only an example, and is not a specification
+ * Note that this is only an example, and is not a specification in itself.
- * in itself.
  */
 class ClassLoader
 {